-The registrar’s office decides whether an applicant is admitted to a study programme.
+The admissions office decides whether an applicant is admitted to a study programme.
 Usually you will receive admission after your data has been forwarded to the University by uni-assist.

 You will be informed about the decision via e-Mail approximately four weeks after the application deadline.